A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Introduction

 Inclusion of BSM amplitudes in the MC generator allows one to properly simulate acceptance bias in BSM scenarios, interference between SM and BSM amplitudes, and correlations between different BSM observables.
 For example, $\delta C_9$ will lead to correlated signatures in the angular asymmetries $A_{FB}$ versus $q^2$ and $S_5$ versus $q^2$.
 Another striking signature of $C_7^\prime$ is found in the modulation of the angle $\chi$ at low $q^2$ in $B \to K^* e^+e^-$.
-Belle II should have excellent sensitivity to such BSM physics in $C_7$ and $C_7^\prime$.
+Belle II should have excellent statistical sensitivity to such BSM physics in $C_7$ and $C_7^\prime$.

 We find a number of signatures that were previously not fully appreciated.
-We show that exploiting correlations between angular observables substantially improves experimental sensitivity.
+We show that exploiting correlations between angular observables substantially improves experimental statistical sensitivity.
 A four-dimensional likelihood function is used to fit for the $\delta C_i$ coefficients.
 We describe the potential for improved measurements from the expected 50~ab$^{-1}$ data set of the Belle~II experiment with fits to the angles (see Fig.~\ref{fig:kinematics}) and $q^2$ in $B \to K^{*} \ell^{+} \ell^{-}$ decays.

 In addition to BSM contributions, the observed angular asymmetries could originate from SM QCD or $c \bar{c}$ resonance effects, which appear in the experimental final state $K^*\ell^+\ell^-$.
 Given the difficulties in reliably computing all of the possible hadronic effects, the use of $\Delta$-observables appears to be the only possible approach to unambiguously distinguish between these SM effects and lepton-universality violating BSM physics in $b\to s\mu^+ \mu^-$.
 Using the BSM Monte Carlo generator, we will demonstrate the feasibility of this experimental approach.
-The three most important $\Delta$-observables are:
+We have used the overall detection efficiency from Belle analyses \cite{Belle:2016fev} to estimate statistical uncertainties.
+However, it should be noted that the MC simulation results described here do not yet include backgrounds, final state radiation, detector resolution and efficiency functions.